alienmelon/stinky_js/README.md

 To install stinky.js...

-Make sure the contents of STINKY_JS are uploaded to the root directory of your site.
+Make sure the contents of **stinky_js** are uploaded to the root directory of your site.
 Under your page's title tags include:
 ```
 <script src="stinky.js"></script>